Watford: Heritage

 There are 92 nationally listed buildings in Watford.
 These include St Mary's Church, which dates to the 12th century, and Holy Rood Church which dates to 1890.

 St Mary's is noted for its interior which was renovated in 1850 by the architect George Gilbert Scott and includes fine oak pews decorated in the Gothic Revival style.
 It also contains the Essex Chapel, which served at the burial place of the nobility of the Cassiobury Estate, including the Earls of Essex.
 The chapel contains a number of large, ornate marble tombs and memorials dating from the 16th century and later, and was described by Pevsner as "the chief glory of Watford Church".

 The Roman Catholic Church, Holy Rood, is a much later structure.
 Built in 1890 by John Francis Bentley, the architect responsible for Westminster Cathedral in London, it is noted as a particularity fine example of Gothic Revival architecture.
 The ornate interior contains stained glass by the designer Nathaniel Westlake.

+Bushey Arches Viaduct is Grade II listed and was built in the 1830s by the London and Birmingham Railway.
+It crosses a traffic island at the bottom of the Lower High Street.
+A short distance north-west, the Colne Viaduct crosses the river on the outskirts of town, after which the railway enters Watford Tunnel; the south face of the original tunnels is ornately decorated and a listed building.

 There are ten conservation areas in Watford; one Grade II Listed Park, and 240 locally listed buildings.